semgrep/bento/README.md

 $ bento archive
 ```

 Bento really sings when you run it automatically in your editor, as a commit hook (`bento install-hook`), or in CI.
-See [Integrating Bento Into Your Workflow]() to get the most out of it and think less.

 ## Command Line Options
 ```shell